The best type of leadership for a CrossFit coach

 The athlete performing coaching cues is a useful tool.

-Make no mistake: we don’t want our athletes to stop feeling frustrated, sad or scared in certain moments.
-We want these emotions to exist without preventing our athletes from moving forward.
+Careful with thinking of emotional management as the death of emotions.
+We don’t want our athletes to stop feeling sad or scared in certain moments.
+We want these emotions to exist without preventing our athletes from moving forwards.
 An athlete that’s scared of trying the handstand shouldn’t feel inadequate because of it.
-We want them to accept their fear and face it by advancing in little steps marked by the progressions we set up for them.
+We want them to accept their fear and battle it by advancing in little steps marked by the progressions we set up for them.

 Shaw,